Resources

 Child Poverty Action Group

 Child Poverty Action Group works on behalf of the more than one in four children in the UK growing up in poverty.
 They work to understand what causes poverty, the impact it has on children's lives, and how it can be prevented and solved for good.
+They also offer training and resources to help individuals access their entitlement to benefits.

 Web: www.cpag.org.uk/